Does your club want a course?

 - Basic First Aid.

-Visit the GAA Learning & Development Community Portal at learning.gaa.ie which has been developed to provide better access to key resources for GAA members and those actively promoting Gaelic Games.
-Register as a site member and access Education Programmes to support your role as Coach, Referee, Administrator or Player.
+Since May 2018 the GAA have changed the registration for courses etc so in order to take part in a course in your local club you must register at the Learning & Development Community Portal at learning.gaa.ie which has been developed to provide better access to key resources for GAA members and those actively promoting Gaelic Games.
+You register as a site member and then can you gain access to our Coach Education Programmes which will help support your role as Coach, Referee, Administrator or Player.

 Folow us on Twitter for learning & development Updates and News at @GAAlearning